LOCAL LOVE LIST: CHARLESTON WINE + FOOD

-We joined our fellow CHSWFF Street Team members and two “Chow Queens,” Andrea Serrano (@charlestonshopcurator) and Liz Martin (@charlestonweekender) as we visited this discretely tucked away gem to try Chef Petrillo’s sensational Tasting Menu, which includes a wine pairing for each course.
+We joined our fellow CHSWFF Street Team member, Andrea Serrano (@charlestonshopcurator), as we visited this discretely tucked away gem to try Chef Petrillo’s sensational Tasting Menu, which includes a wine pairing for each course.

 Are y’all ready for a cozy read full of dazzling dishes?
 Pair a glass of wine for this Local Love … because I Love That For You.

 This luxury boutique hotel, restored in 1804, is located in the heart of downtown Charleston and only a few blocks away from our house.

 As usual, the four of us were caught wandering around with a sense of wonder.
 Yes, Zero George is in the hustle-and-bustle of Downtown Charleston.
 But immediately upon entering through the gates, you’ll feel transported into a quiet and sophisticated oasis forcing you to instinctually take a deep breath of relaxation.

 The vibe pours into the most elegant, refined, and intimate environment of Zero Restaurant + Bar.